squid-cache/squid-cache.github.io/docs/Technology/WPAD/DNS.md

 many clients implement a "Fallback" mechanism which checks the parent domains as well.
 This means the following kind of example can occur:

-  - WPAD looks for wpad.corp.example.com.;
+1. WPAD looks for wpad.corp.example.com.

-  - WPAD looks for wpad.example.com.;
+1. WPAD looks for wpad.example.com.

-  - WPAD looks for wpad.com.;
+1. WPAD looks for wpad.com.

-  - WPAD looks for wpad.;
+1. WPAD looks for wpad.

 This can mean that a server configured to answer to the 'wpad' host in a parent domain may return a proxy autoconfiguration file for an external